cymcsg/UltimateRecyclerView/README.md

 * Colorful styles of ``swipe to refresh``
 * Sticky header like instagram
 * Support different layout in adapter
-* Loading adapter with animations
+* Loading adapter with animation

 ###Changes in 0.3.10:
 - [x] new style of drag and swipe